aprilab-uf/SDG11/README.md

 Currently, it is challenging to systematically determine what contributes to improvements in diver gesture recognition.
 Ambiguities exist regarding whether variations in performance are due to differences in image quality, model training strategies, underwater image enhancement techniques (or lack thereof), or the choice of model architecture (e.g., CNNs, LSTMs, Transformers).
 By establishing a common dataset and evaluation criteria, we enable researchers to scientifically compare different approaches, identify key factors driving improvements, and ultimately advance the robustness and reliability of diver gesture recognition systems.

-Provided is an example jupyer notebook for loading the desired component of the dataset you would like to test over, loading the data, and running inference on a pretrained model.
+Provided is an example jupyter notebook for loading the desired component of the dataset you would like to test over, loading the data, and running inference on a pretrained model.

 Model results are evaluated using a confusion matrix over the classes tested, with results averaged over 10 runs.